Getting Fit For Fertility? When More Is Less | Conceivable

 Nearly everyone knows that exercise is good for your health.
 But not everyone is aware of how much exercise is optimal for your fertility, and that more isn't actually always better.
 In a 2012 study that looked at more than 3,500 women, researchers found that for women with normal weight, vigorous physical activity actually decreased their chances of conception.

 Being fit for fertility is all about balance.
-That balance is going to be a little different for every woman, so it's important to tune into your own body and find a routine that works for.
+That balance is going to be a little different for every woman, so it's important to tune into your own body and find a routine that works for you.
 Below are three guidelines for you to follow to become both fit and fertile:

 Less is Really More